Hephzibah2/LITA-PROJECT-2-CUSTOMERS-DATA/README.md

 3. Data cleaning and formatting

 ### EXPLORATORY DATA ANALYSIS
+This aim of this process is to answer the following questions:
 1. What is the most popular subscription type?
 2. What is the average subscription duration?
 3. What is the total revenue by subscription type?